awsmug/simple-docker-webserver/Readme.md

 ### PHP Settings

 The default xdebug port is set to 9001.
 Make sure that you change the IP address to your local IP address you will get with the `ifconfig` command on your console.
-You have to change it in the file  `conf / php / php.ini`.
+You have to change it in the file  `conf/php/php.ini`.

 `xdebug.remote_host={YOUR-IP-ADDRESS}`